Asociación Continental Americana de Trabajadores: Establishment

 The congress finally elected three people to serve on the secretariat of the ACAT and established a federal council with one representative from each national trade union center, each of which would be based at the headquarters of the ACAT.
 These central organisations were tasked with publicising the aims and objectives of the ACAT through its official organ, La Continental Obrera, which was established in July 1929.
 The Argentine anarchist Manuel Villar Mingo|Manuel Villar was elected as secretary of the ACAT and went on to edit La Continental Obrera, until his deportation from Argentina in 1932.
 Under the influence of Augustin Souchy, the general secretary of the International Workers' Association (AIT), the ACAT also affiliated itself to the AIT.
 In the years following the congress, workers' organizations from 13 countries would affiliate themselves to the ACAT.
 From its first issue, La Continental Obrera invited contributions from anarchists throughout Latin America, with the aim of strengthening the ACAT.
-Much of the publication's efforts were focused on criticizing its rivals in the CSLA and PAFL, which they respectively denounced fronts of the Soviet and United States governments.
+Much of the publication's efforts were focused on criticizing its rivals in the CSLA and PAFL, which they respectively denounced as fronts for the Soviet and United States governments.
 It initially remained optimistic about the development of anarchism in Latin America, believing that the anti-authoritarian traditions of the indigenous peoples of the Americas provided a strong foundation for the growth of the anarchist movement.
 Although later the publication would grow more cautious about the development of anarchism, due to the rise of authoritarian governments in the region.